holoviz/holoviews/doc/getting_started/index.rst

    How to customize the visual representation.

 * `Tabular Datasets <Tabular_Datasets.html>`_
-   Quick introduction to working with tabular data.
+   Introduction to working with tabular data.

 * `Gridded Datasets <Gridded_Datasets.html>`_
-   Quick introduction working with array data.
+   Introduction to working with array data.

 * `Live Data <Live_Data.html>`_
    Working with dynamically generated data.